skatsuta/athenai/README.md

 location = s3://aws-athena-query-results-[YOUR_ACCOUNT_ID]-us-east-1/
 ```

-Afterwards Athenai loads the configurations automatically and you can omit the option flags when running commands.
+Afterwards Athenai loads the configuration automatically and you can omit the option flags when running commands.

 See the **Configuration file** section for more details.

-## Usage
+## Getting Started

 #### Note: config option flags